wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

 ---
 ## What is it?

 So, you've an amazing program that computes, for example, a factorial of a number.
-We know that the recursive algortihm for that operation is the following:
+We know that the recursive algorithm for that operation is the following:

 ````
 function factorial(n):